RetirementHow To Create Your Retirement Checklist

 Community Seniors Programs

-Get in touch with senior community services or your local city hall to direct you to programs in your area.
+Contact senior community services or your local city hall to direct you to programs in your area.

 How much money do I need when I/we retire?

-Once you create a budget for your retirement you’ll know how much you’ll need to fund the basics of living.
+Once you create a budget for your retirement, you’ll know how much you’ll need to fund the basics of living.

 Should I/we create a retirement budget?